35 Days · Angel Umez

 In concrete terms.

-Mode Before After
+Mode Before After 35 days

 "The goal isn't to finish 35 tasks.
 The goal is to develop metacognition — the ability to watch your own thinking, find its weaknesses, and improve them deliberately."